MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **oneauth_ExecutionFlow** - A series of tags identifying the codepath this API invocation took.

+- **oneauth_GenericAccountCount** - Shows the count of unique generic accounts in the device.

 - **oneauth_internalerror** - Error code representing the internal error state for OneAuth.

+- **oneauth_MsaAccountCount** - Shows the count of unique generic accounts in the device.

+- **oneauth_Optional** - OneAuth optional diagnostics.

+- **oneauth_PublicStatus** - Contains the public status of the OneAuth API call that this transaction pertains to.

 - **oneauth_ServerErrorCode** - The server error returned to OneAuth at the conclusion of this API call, if one was encountered.

+- **oneauth_SubStatus** - Integer code returned when there is a user impacting issue; indicates reason for the failure (e.g., UserPasswordExpired = 6005, EnterProductKey = 6301, etc.)

 - **oneauth_SystemErrorCode** - The system error returned to OneAuth at the conclusion of this API call, if one was encountered.

 - **oneauth_Tag** - The OneAuth tag designating the final place in code reached at the conclusion of this API call.

-- **oneauth_transactionuploadid** - Specifies the randomly-generated internal GUID that maps to the specific invocation of a OneAuth API.
+- **oneauth_transactionuploadid** - Specifies the randomly-generated internal GUID that maps to the specific invocation of a OneAuth API. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **oneauth_version** - The version of the OneAuth SDK.